Munibk/Finkraft_Project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-###src
+### `src`

+this folder containes the componenets  for spaceVue porject.

+dashboard.js:
-this folder containes the componenets  for spaceVue porject dashboard.js: it gives the mission data in tabular format and pie chart based on mission succesful value piechart.js:
+  it gives the mission data in tabular format and pie chart based on mission succesful value.

+piechart.js:
-  This componenet is used to generate the piechart based on provieded data login.js:
+  This componenet is used to generate the piechart based on provieded data.

+login.js:
-  This is initial login page with hardcoded authentication
+  This is initial login page with hardcoded authentication.

   Username: admin
   password: password